 Terraform list variable

-Terraform list variables allow to define and accept a collection of values as inputs for infrastructure deployments.
+Terraform list variables allow us to define and accept a collection of values as inputs for infrastructure deployments.
 A list is an ordered sequence of elements, and it can contain any data type, such as strings, numbers, or even other complex data structures.
 However, a single list cannot have multiple data types.

 List type input variables are particularly useful in scenarios where we need to provide multiple values of the same type, such as a list of IP addresses, a set of ports, or a collection of resource names.